IbzanHyena/blog.ibzan.co.uk/articles/2023-05-16-agda-propositional-equality.md

 More sophisticated testing frameworks use something called _property-based testing_, which seeks to assert that some property holds for all inputs.
 However, most languages cannot exhaustively test all possibilities; it would simply take too long to be sensible.
 Instead, they generate random examples to try and cover a wide variety of cases.
+While better than hand-picked inputs, it would be better if any problems could be systematically ruled out, the same way compilers verify the types in statically-typed programs.

 Enter Agda.

+Agda allows for this to happen.
+Checking that properties hold _is_ type checking, and uses the same machinery.
+Eliminating edge cases can be done by defining invariants and _proving_ that they hold under all cases.

-Types in Agda are almost always built inductively &mdash; there is a base case, and a step.
+Types in Agda are almost always built inductively &mdash; there is a base case, and a step from one case to the next.
 If you can prove something holds for the base case, and it holds whenever you take that step, you have proved it holds for all possible values!
 This concept, [induction][induction], is so powerful that it is used widely for proofs in mathematics.
+I&rsquo;ll be covering this in a later article, too.

 Agda, and languages like it, bring that technique to computer science and programming.
-Via the [Curry&ndash;Howard correspondence][Curry-Howard], mathematical proofs and things shown by Agda&rsquo;s type system are isomorphic &mdash; they can be swapped between!
+Via the [Curry&ndash;Howard correspondence][Curry-Howard], mathematical proofs and things shown by Agda&rsquo;s type system are isomorphic &mdash; one can be mapped to the other, and vice versa!
 With this power, it is possible to prove that code will _always_ behave a certain way.
 No randomness, no human-generated examples, no untested edge cases.
-Just machine logic.
+Just machine-verifiable properties.

 Unfortunately, with great power come a great many problems.

 First and foremost, interacting with the outside world is hard!
-Without going into detail, some of the properties that Agda proves about programs makes them annoying to deal with input and output.
+Without going into huge detail, Agda asserts that programs must be _total_ &mdash; they must terminate.
+Furthemore, reading files could theoretically yield an unbounded quantity of data; this is dealt with by special data types that allow for termination checking.
+These added complexities make it quite trickly to write an &ldquo;interactive&rdquo; (the Agda name for something that deals with the outside world) program.
+There are some resources for this class of problem, but it is not widespread among Agda programmers.
+I have been advised to try [Idris][Idris] for a similar language that is better oriented for programming in.

 Secondly, the performance is not currently very good.
+The two current backends both have their limitations that hold it back.
 This is an area of active work, though, so there may be interesting developments soon!

 ## Conclusion